 Benin Coup: Trending Video Shows Rebels Reportedly Firing at Jet Tinubu Sent

-• A joint military force, comprising the Beninese army, the Nigerian Air Force (NAF), and French forces, foiled another coup attempt in the democracy-weary Sahel region
+• A joint military force, comprising the Beninese army, the Nigerian Air Force, and French forces, foiled another coup attempt in the country's Sahel region

-• Amid President Bola Tinubu and Nigeria's assistance, coup plotters reportedly fired at what appeared to be a NAF fighter jet on Sunday, December 7
+• Amid President Bola Tinubu and Nigeria's assistance, coup plotters reportedly fired at what appeared to be an NAF fighter jet on Sunday, December 7

 Legit.ng journalist, Ridwan Adeola Yusuf, has over 9 years of experience covering world news.

-Cotonou, Benin Republic - A video has emerged reportedly showing Benin coupists firing wildly to down Nigeria's anti-coup attack aircraft.
+Cotonou, Benin Republic - A video has emerged reportedly showing Benin coupists attempting to down a Nigerian attack aircraft.

-Viral video shows Benin coup plotters firing heavily at Nigerian anti-coup aircraft, watch the clip here
+A viral video by a news outlet reportedly shows Benin coup plotters firing heavily at a Nigerian anti-coup aircraft

-Pascal Tigri-led rebels in Benin reportedly shoot at Nigerian Air Force jet in trending video amid coup attempt.
+Pascal Tigri-led rebels in Benin reportedly shoot at a Nigerian Air Force jet in a trending video during another coup attempt.
 Photo credits: @NigAirForce, @jacksonhinklle

 Source: Twitter

-In the 10-second clip, what looked like a military aircraft could be seen in the sky, and shots could be heard in the background.
+In the 10-second clip, what looked like a military aircraft could be seen in the sky.

 Read also